buhrmi/buhrmi/README.md

 ## Gladiators Reloaded

 Get ready for the reincarnation of an old and beloved browser-based game.
-So I'm happy to announce that [Gladiators Reloaded](https://gladi.buhrmi.de) is now in development, and for the first time in 15 years I'm starting a [dev blog](https://gladi.buhrmi.de/blog) again (in German).
+[Gladiators Reloaded](https://gladi.buhrmi.de) is now in development, and for the first time in 15 years I'm starting a [dev blog](https://gladi.buhrmi.de/blog) again (in German).
 Have fun.

 ## Work Projects